 Different states have different minimum coverage requirements.
 Make sure you check the liability cover offered by your car rental company and pay a little extra to ensure good coverage if it puts your mind at rest.
 If you want to compare prices to get the best deal, then you can go online to find your own rental auto insurance company.
 Rental car insurance policies usually include the legally required cover, such as liability coverage, collision damage waiver, and comprehensive auto insurance.
 Here are a few more explained:

 Liability coverage, just like third-party insurance, is not claimable by you.
 It covers the costs of medical bills and repairs for the other driver in an accident that’s your fault.
-While for personal cars, you can choose to skip collision coverage and comprehensive coverage, when it comes to rental cars, companies need you to take out both of these add-ons.
+While for personal cars, you can choose to skip collision coverage and comprehensive coverage, when it comes to rental cars, companies need you to take out both covers.

 Collision coverage is one of the most popular optional auto insurance policies in the US as it pays for the cost of repairs to your own car as a result of a collision accident.
 This includes collisions with other cars, trees, posts, and animals.
 Some companies even include damages due to bad roads.

 The cost of collision coverage can be steep, especially if you rent an expensive or large car.
 Make sure that you get a collision coverage policy that has an adequate limit, so that you don’t have to pay out of your own pocket.
-You can get collision coverage on a per-day basis, and for as low as $7 to 8 per day.
+You can get collision coverage on a per-day basis, starting at $7 to 8 per day.

 You can take all the precautions you want to ensure safe driving on holiday.
 But some events are outside of our control, and this is where comprehensive coverage, known as “fully-comprehensive” in the UK comes in.
 It covers the cost of repairs or replacement of your car or vehicle if it is stolen or damaged in an incident that is not a collision, i.e., natural calamities such as floods, earthquakes, fires, hailstorms, etc. as well as riots, vandalism, theft, etc. When renting a car, you are legally required to take out comprehensive coverage.
 Rental companies bundle comprehensive coverage in the rental auto insurance policy.
 This add-on is not too expensive and offers great coverage that could save you thousands of dollars.